nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 ![JSCS background]({{ site.url }}/images/background-lint.png){: .one-image-center}

-Now, you should have JSCS linting up and running.
-Let's test if it is working.
-If you open a JavaScript document in Sublime, you should see faint yellow boxes that surround linting errors.
-Error messages will appear at the bottom of the Sublime window.
-A common linting error for airbnb is spaces around parenthesis (so "function(){" will throw a warning that you need spaces).
-Here is an example:
+Now, let's test if JSCS is working.
+JSCS will surround linting errors in faint yellow boxes and error messages will appear at the bottom of the Sublime window.
+A common linting error for Airbnb is spaces around parenthesis (so `function()` will throw a warning that you need spaces).
+Make this linting error and check for yellow boxes around your parenthesis like this:

 ![JSCS warning]({{ site.url }}/images/linter-error.png){: .one-image-center}
 ![JSCS warning]({{ site.url }}/images/linter-message.png){: .one-image-center}

+You should get Sublime to highlight the above linting error before proceeding.
+If you don't see the above highlighted text, double check the spelling of the rules file (the path must be ~/.jscsrc).

-This is cool, but the airbnb style guidelines does not check for things like unused variables.
-To enable this ability, you need jsHint, which is another linting tool.
+JSCS is really helpful, but the style guidelines do not specify things like unused variables.
+To make your linting even more powerful, you'll need JSHint, which is another linting tool.

-## jsHint
+## JSHint

-JsHint is yet another popular code syle checker/enforcer, but with slightly different rules than JSCS.
+JSHint is yet another popular code syle checker/enforcer, but with slightly different rules than JSCS.

-* To install jsHint, choose 'SublimeLinter-jshint' using the Sublime Package Control.
+* To install JSHint, choose 'SublimeLinter-jshint' using the Sublime Package Control.

-Just like JSCS, you need to create a default rules file that defines the rules for jsHint.
-To do this, just create a file in your home directory [~] called '.jshintrc' and paste in the following code:
+Just like JSCS, you need to create a default rules file that defines the rules for JSHint.
+To do this, just create a file in your home directory [~] called .jshintrc and paste in the following code:

 <div style="font-size:14px;">
 {% highlight javascript %}